-After a decade in federal government and more than 30 years of legal practice, Harold now pursues projects ranging from complex litigation before administrative tribunals and courts to counseling corporate clients in contract, real estate, regulatory, and shareholder matters.
+After a decade in federal government and more than 40 years of legal practice, Harold now counsels clients on corporate and regulatory matters.
 He serves as general counsel for several corporate clients and also counsels clients on governmental and legislative issues.
-He has been lead counsel in the environmental permitting process for several large facilities and has been an advocate on environmental and other issues for several clients, including national trade associations, before Congress and the Environmental Protection Agency.
+He has been lead counsel in the environmental permitting process for several large facilities and has been an advocate on environmental and other issues for several clients.

 For 15 years he was Chairman of the Board of Visitors of the University of Maine School of Law.
 He is a fellow of the Maine Bar Foundation and an Honorary Lifetime Trustee of the Lawyers' Committee for Civil Rights Under Law.
 He served for many years on the National Governing Board of Common Cause, the Board of Visitors for University of Southern Maine, the Board of the Senator George J. Mitchell Scholarship Research Institute, the Board of the Salzburg Seminar (Austria).